isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-keyboard-shortcuts.md

+---
+title: Keyboard shortcuts in the Web Editor
+description: Learn how to Keyboard shortcuts in the Web Editor
+---

 # Keyboard shortcuts in the Web Editor {#id2056B0A0WHT}

 There are many operations in the Web Editor that you can perform using the keyboard shortcuts.
 The following table lists these keyboard shortcuts: